-For 2017, the Federal estate limit before estate taxes are imposed is $5.49 million per person or $10.98 million per married couple.
-These federal limits have substantially increased for 2018 but the IRS has not released the exact numbers yet.
-These numbers can be deceiving because proper action must be taken to ensure the entire $10.98 million is safe.
+For 2019, the Federal estate approximate limit before estate taxes are imposed is $11 million per person or $22 million per married couple.
+These numbers can be deceiving because proper action must be taken to ensure the entire $22 million is safe.
 The annual federal gift tax exclusion amount also increased to $15,000 in 2018.

-In New York, however, for a death occurring on or after April 1, 2017, the limit is $5.25 million per person and must be allocated properly before death in order to get the full credit for a married couple.
-The exemption will increase over the next two years until it matches the Federal Credit.
+In New York, however, for a death occurring on or after June 1, 2019, the limit is $5.7 million per person and must be allocated properly before death in order to get the full credit for a married couple.
 The proper way to do that is to use a “credit shelter trust” at the death of the first spouse.
 This trust allows both husband and wife to shelter their exemptions and maximize tax savings.
 If a credit shelter trust is not used, the result may be thousands in taxes due.
+It is critical that New York residents with more than $5.7 million use tax planning.
+If a person dies in New York with more than 105% of the exemption taxes are due on the whole estate.

 This trust is generally of those people who have a taxable estate.
 Life insurance owned by a person who dies is includable in their estate.
 We use this trust to remove life insurance from your estate, thereby reducing the taxes significantly.
 For a person who has $5,000,000 in assets, plus $2,000,000 in a life insurance policy in an ILIT, the family will receive all the funds tax free.